silencesys/silentbox/readme.md

 </p>
 <br>
 <p align="center">
-A second version of the lightweight lightbox inspired component for Vue.js with local video support and more comming.
+A second version of the lightweight lightbox inspired component for Vue.js with local video support and more features coming.
 If you're interested, see <a href="https://silentbox.silencesys.com">demo</a>.
 </p>

 <br>